 Create a Value Proposition

 Your copy needs to create a value proposition.
 If someone clicked on your landing page, read the headlines and viewed the images, they are ripe to convert.
 But that means the copy needs to be on point.
 That copy must convey a reason to convert to a customer.
-This means the copy entices lead generation through value proposition.
+This means the copy entices lead generation and sales through value proposition.

 Value proposition conveys a promise to the consumer.